 “The Theology Of Jim Jones,” Cult Awareness and Information Library.

-Thompson, Aubrey.
+Thompson, Audrey.
 “Summary of Whiteness Theory and Whiteness Theory and Education.”
 University of Utah.
-Online here.
+2003.

 Washington, Joseph R. Black Sects and Cults.
 Lanham, MD: University Press of America, 1984.